-With a goal of acquiring and preserving the property at 5407 Wissahickon Avenue and returning it to productive community greenspace, the Old Tennis Court Farm Protection Project is partnership of the Old Tennis Court Farm gardeners and the Friends of Cloverly Park, working with Natural Lands Trust.
-Neighborhood Gardens Trust is providing technical assistance and Germantown United CDC is serving as fiscal sponsor for community-based fundraising.
+With a goal of acquiring, preserving, and rehabilitating a 0.65-acre parcel of the property at 5407 Wissahickon Avenue, the Old Tennis Court Farm Protection Project was formed and partnered with Natural Lands Trust and Neighborhood Gardens Trust to effect the purchase of the parcel and return it to use as a community garden.
+Germantown United CDC is serving as fiscal sponsor for community-based fundraising.

-To date, the effort has received widespread encouragement and support, including that of members of Philadelphia’s City Council, the Senate and House of the Commonwealth of Pennsylvania, the Secretary of Agriculture of the Commonwealth of Pennsylvania, the Philadelphia Department of Parks & Recreation, the City Commissioner and City Planning Commission, Germantown United CDC, multiple community organizations, and neighborhood associations.
+The effort received widespread encouragement and support not only from the garden’s immediate neighbors, but also from members of Philadelphia’s City Council, the Senate and House of the Commonwealth of Pennsylvania, the Secretary of Agriculture of the Commonwealth of Pennsylvania, the Philadelphia Department of Parks & Recreation, the City Commissioner and City Planning Commission, Germantown United CDC, and multiple community organizations and neighborhood associations.

 What’s been done?
 Through grants and donations, the project raised the full purchase price and related costs by the deadline of October 31, 2016.
 Natural Lands received a grant of $225,000 toward the purchase from the Pennsylvania Department of Community and Economic Resources Greenways, Trails and Recreation program; and the project has raised $57,000 in contributions from the community.

 So that the garden could reactivate operations during the lengthy sale/purchase process, in May 2017, Neighborhood Gardens Trust entered a license agreement with GFS and the garden reopened as a formal affiliate of Neighborhood Gardens Trust.

 Reclaimed and thriving, in early 2018 the Old Tennis Court Farm community garden again offered plots to new and returning gardeners.
 (Learn more here.)